Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration: Experiments

-\paragraph{\textsc{DeePEn} achieves consistent improvements over the individual models across all benchmarks.} These results prove that our framework indeed enables collaboration between LLMs via aggregating the target semantics behind the output probability distributions.
-Specifically, the ensemble of top-2 models achieves the improvements of +1.5(NQ)$\sim$+3.22(PIQA) on test sets and +0.25(NQ)$\sim$+3.85(ARC-C) on validation sets in terms of accuracy.
-Through the ensemble of top-3 models, \textsc{DeePEn} gains a further improvement over ensembling top-2 models.
-As shown in Tab.~\ref{tab:results on examination.}, the improvement is increased from +1.79 to +2.99 after the joining of the third-ranked model on ARC-C.
+\paragraph{(1) \textsc{DeePEn} achieves consistent improvements over the individual models.} These results prove that our \textsc{DeePEn} successfully enables collaboration between heterogeneous LLMs via aggregating their probability distributions in the relative space.
+Specifically, \textsc{DeePEn}-Avg achieves improvements of +1.43(MMLU)$\sim$+2.72(PIQA) on the ensemble of top-2 models, and +1.00(PIQA)$\sim$+2.89(ARC-C) on the ensemble of top-4 model. \textsc{DeePEn}-Adapt gains improvements of +1.44(TriviaQA)$\sim$+3.34(ARC-C) on the ensemble of top-4 models.

-\paragraph{Collaboration with models significantly worse could lead to degeneration.} As the results in Tab~\ref{tab:results on knowledge.}, the ensemble of top-3 models underperforms than the one of top-2 models on TrivialQA.
-This degeneration is reasonable due to the significant performance gap (-6.68) between the third-ranked model (InternLM-20B) and the second-ranked models (Mistral-7B) on this benchmark.

-\paragraph{\textsc{DeePEn} shows excellent generalizability.} As we can see, Both \textsc{PairRanker} and \textsc{GenFuser} perform poorly on each benchmark, which is caused by the serious distribution shift from their training data to the test data.
-Instead, \textsc{DeePEn} works well under the training-free setting.
+\paragraph{(2) \textsc{DeePEn} shows better stability than baselines.} As shown, \textsc{LLM-Blender} struggles to achieve improvements under the training-free setting. \textsc{MinED} shows unstable performance across different benchmarks.
+For example, \textsc{MinED} leads to performance drops of -35.40 on the GSM8K benchmark under the top-2 models ensemble setting and -2.70 on the TriviaQA, indicating the limitation of using textual similarity to align tokens in heterogeneous vocabularies.
+Through case studies, it is revealed that this method of aligning tokens with edit distance disturbs the decoding and produces incomplete words (demonstrated in \S\ref{fig:analysis of MinED generation}).
+Instead, \textsc{DeePEn}-Avg achieves consistent improvements and surpasses all baselines in 7/12 settings.

+\paragraph{(3) \textsc{DeePEn} has complementary strengths with other ensemble methods.} \textsc{Voting} achieves a significant improvement on the mathematical reasoning GSM8K, showing the effectiveness of reasoning with multiple paths.
+To evidence the complementary strength of \textsc{DeePEn} with \textsc{Voting}, we combine both methods.
+On the TriviaQA and NQ, \textsc{Voting} is replaced with MBR.
+As shown that the combination of both methods gains a further improvement over \textsc{Voting} (63.15$\rightarrow$65.25).

+\paragraph{(4) Collaboration with more worse-performing LLMs is a double-edged sword.} The ensemble performance of \textsc{DeePEn}-Avg with top-4 models surpasses that with top-2 models on 4 benchmarks, but falls short on 2 benchmarks.
+This is reasonable because incorporating the 3rd and 4th ranked LLMs enhances complementary strengths but also causes the interference with the top-2 models.